Arranging

 From the album The Horizon

 Another song of mine.
-It’s a light rhythm section, so I used just two instruments: flugelhorn and tenor sax, playing softly in a relaxed part of their range.
+It’s a light rhythm section, so I used just two additional instruments: flugelhorn and tenor sax, playing softly in a relaxed part of their range.
 Both are virtual instruments, from the Session Horns Pro library.

 Top of page >